ogunerkutay/AICREW/README.md

 ## Overview

-**AICrew** is an innovative approach to simulating a software development process.
-It leverages advanced Python tools and libraries to create a virtual environment where different aspects of software development are handled by AI agents.
-Each agent in the AICrew represents a role in a software development team, such as a Backend Developer, DevOps Engineer, or Database Expert.
-These agents interact with each other to simulate the development of a mobile game.
+**AICrew** is a project that combines different Python tools and libraries to mimic a software development team using AI.
+It's like putting together pieces of a puzzle.
+In AICrew, each AI agent acts as a member of a software team – there's one for backend development, another for DevOps, and one for database management, among others.
+These AI agents work together to simulate building a mobile game.
+This project is just an example of how you can use these tools together.

 ## Installation